How to get Tattooed Safely During COVID-19

 MAKE SURE YOUR ARTIST/SHOP IS FOLLOWING PROPER PROTOCOL

-You should only get tattooed by artists who follow the proper health protocols and in shops that provide safe ways of disposing of bio-hazardous materials.
+You should only get tattooed by artists who follow the proper health protocols.
+And in shops that provide safe ways of disposing of bio-hazardous materials.
 Make sure that your artist is wearing gloves at all times during the tattoo and changing their gloves as needed.
 Clip cords should be covered in a plastic film, as well as soap bottles, armrests and tray tables.
-There should be red boxes for needle and cartridge disposal within the shop and if the artist is using steel tubes, there should be an autoclave in the shop.
-Artists should also be cleaning their work station, machines, massage beds, etc with MadaCide or a similar disinfectant that kills all germs on contact.
+There should be yellow boxes for needle and cartridge disposal within the shop.
+If the artist is using steel tubes, there should be an autoclave in the shop.
+Artists should also be cleaning their work station, machines, massage beds, etc with a disinfectant that kills all germs on contact.
+Both Bacterial AND Viral.

 DON’T BRING A FRIEND